MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 1. fetching the page content from Walrus; and
 1. serving the content to the browser.

-Therefore, a site deployed on Walrus Sites cannot use service workers itself.
+Therefore, a site accessed by a service-worker portal cannot use service workers itself. i.e. you can't "stack" service workers!
 Installing a service worker from within a Walrus Site will result in a dysfunctional site and a poor experience for the user.

 ### iOS Sui mobile wallets do not work with the service-worker portal